psathyrella/partis/readme.md

 `ham` began from [StochHMM](https://github.com/KorfLab/StochHMM), but has been completely rewritten.

-Ham is free software under the GPL v3.
+`ham` is free software under the GPL v3.

 ## dependencies